featureform/featureform/docs/getting-started/registering-infrastructure-providers.md

 # Registering Infrastructure Providers

 Featureform coordinates a set of infrastructure providers to act together as a feature store.
-This "Virtual Feature Store" approach allows teams to choose the right infrastructure to meet their needs, and interface across them with the same abstraction.
-Teams can also use multiple infrastructure providers for different use cases across the organization, while maintaining one unified abstraction across all of them.
+This "Virtual Feature Store" approach allows teams to choose the right infrastructure to meet their needs and interface across them with the same abstraction.
+Teams can also use multiple infrastructure providers for different use cases across the organization while maintaining one unified abstraction across all of them.

-## Type of Providers
+## Types of Infrastructure Providers

-There are currently two types of providers: Offline Store and Inference Stores.
-The offline store is where primary data is stored and transformed into features, labels, and training sets.
+The two main types of [infrastructure providers](../providers/overview) are the Offline Store and Inference Store.
+The offline store is where primary data sets are stored and transformed into features, labels, and training sets.
 The training sets are served directly from the offline store, while features are materialized into an inference store for serving.

 ### Inference Store

-An inference store allows feature values to be looked up at inference time.
-Featureform maintains the current value of each feature per entity in the inference store, and provides a [Python API for serving](serving-for-inference-and-training.md).
+An [inference store](../providers/infernece-store.md) allows feature values to be looked up at inference time.
+Featureform maintains the current value of each feature per entity in the inference store and provides a Python API for serving.

 #### Choosing an Inference Store

-When choosing an inference store provider, the three variables to consider are price, deployment complexity, and latency.
+When choosing an inference store provider, consider three variables: price, deployment complexity, and latency.
 Deployment complexity refers to the cost of expertise needed to host the inference store provider.
-That can be the cost of the internal IT headcount, a vendor, or a cloud platform.
-Price refers to the actual cost of data and serving in the inference store, typically the lower latency an inference store is the higher the cost per GB of storage.
-In near-real time situations like a recommender system, a low-latency inference store provider like [Redis](../providers/redis.md) or [Cassandra](../providers/cassandra.md) is the right choice.
+This can be the cost of internal IT headcount, a vendor, or a cloud platform.
+Price refers to the actual cost of data and serving in the inference store, typically the lower the latency an inference store has, the higher the cost per GB of storage.
+In near-real-time situations like a recommender system, a low-latency inference store provider like [Redis](../providers/redis.md) or [Cassandra](../providers/cassandra.md) is the right choice.
 On the other hand, in a batch use case, using [Snowflake](../providers/snowflake.md) may be sufficient and cost-efficient.

 ### Offline Store